Bachelor of Applied Science with Honours (BAppSc(Hons)) in Energy Management;

 Applying for Admission to BAppSc (Hons) or PGDipSci

 We encourage applications from qualified students.
-Your first step is to contact the Director of Energy Science and Technology , Dr Michael Jack, who will discuss in more detail what these courses offer, and the options available to you.
+Your first step is to contact the Director of Energy Science and Technology , Associate Professor Michael Jack, who will discuss in more detail what these courses offer, and the options available to you.